Gun deaths rising sharply among children, Mass. researchers find - The Boston Globe

 Children are generally medically healthy, which is why accidental injuries pose the greatest threat to their lives.
 Car accidents have long accounted for the bulk of injury-related fatalities among children.

-But according to an analysis published Thursday, the rate of firearm fatalities among children younger than 18 increased by 87% from 2011-21 in the United States.
+But according to an analysis published Thursday, the rate of firearm fatalities among children younger than 18 increased by 87 percent from 2011 to 2021 in the United States.
 The death rate attributable to car accidents fell by almost half, leaving firearm injuries the top cause of accidental death in children.

 The finding underscores additional data showing that firearm injuries are now the leading cause of death among Americans under 20, excluding deaths of infants born prematurely or with congenital abnormalities.